NathanDWalsh/els/README.md

 including any transformations.
 These configurations must be defined in a structured manner: it is the design of this configuration structure via els's _configuration components_ that is covered in this chapter.
-The human-readable design is covered in [Configuration Schema](#Configuration-Schema), explaining a shallow YAML document schema for setting ingestion pipeline configurations.
+The human-readable design is covered in [Configuration Schema](#configuration-schema), explaining a shallow YAML document schema for setting ingestion pipeline configurations.

+---

+**Configuration component overview:** the first column lists three node components; the second column lists three node-level components which when present, configure the nodes in the first column.

 | Node component     | Node-level config.   | Configures...                               |
 | ------------------ | -------------------- | ------------------------------------------- |